-Winner of the RAAP/RTÉ Lyric FM Classical Breakthrough Music Bursary, Irish mezzo-soprano Sharon Carty is a graduate of the Royal Irish Academy of Music Dublin, Universität für Musik und darstellende Kunst, Vienna, and an alumna of the Opernstudio programme at Oper Frankfurt.
+Winner of the RAAP/RTÉ Lyric FM Classical Breakthrough Music Bursary, and an Artitistic Partner of Irish National Opera, Irish mezzo-soprano Sharon Carty is a graduate of the Royal Irish Academy of Music Dublin, Universität für Musik und darstellende Kunst, Vienna, and an alumna of the Opernstudio programme at Oper Frankfurt.
 Her roles at Oper Frankfurt have included Zweite Dame (Die Zauberflöte), Tebaldo (Don Carlo), Aloes (L’Etoile), Flora (La Traviata), Annina (Der Rosenkavalier), and the title role in Purcell’s Dido and Aeneas (2013) —a role debut which was lauded as ‘quite simply sensational’ by critics.
 In 2014, she created the title role of Oscar in the world premiere of Oscar und die Dame in Rosa at Theater Freiburg, described by the Stuttgarter Zeitung as a ‘young, agile, bright and round first-class Mezzo’.
 July 2017 saw her create the role of Amy in the Fedora Prize award-winning production of Donnacha Dennehy’s and Enda Walsh’s “The Second Violinist”.
 Her other opera repertoire includes many of the important lyric mezzo-soprano roles, such as Cherubino, Ariodante, Hansel, Dorabella, Sesto and Flora for companies such as Landestheater Linz, Opera Theatre Company, The Ministry of Operatic Affairs, Theater Freiburg, Theater Erfurt and the NDR Radiophilharmonie.